Rajpratik71/linux-manPages/lsb_release.md

               Display a description of the currently installed distribution.

        -r, --release
-              Display the release number of the currently installed distribu‐ tion.
+              Display the release number of the currently installed distribution.

        -c, --codename
               Display the code name of the currently installed distribution.